 Re-adopted: 8/13/97, 7/2020; 11/16/22

 The district is committed to eliminating sexual harassment.
 Sexual harassment will not be tolerated in the district.
-All staff members, students and other persons are entitled to learn and work in an environment that is free of harassment.
-All staff members, students, and third parties are subject to this policy.
+All students, staff members and other persons are entitled to learn and work in an environment that is free of harassment.
+All staff members, students and third parties are subject to this policy.
 Any person may report sexual harassment.

 The district processes complaints or reports of sexual harassment under Oregon Revised Statute (ORS) 342.700 et. al. and federal Title IX laws found in Title 34 C.F.R.
 Part 106.
 Individual complaints may require both of these procedures, and may involve additional complaint procedures.

 When information, a report or complaint regarding sexual harassment is received by the district, the district will review such information, report or complaint to determine which law applies and will follow the appropriate procedures.
-When the alleged conduct could meet both of the definitions in the ORS Chapter 342 and Title IX, both complaint procedures should be processed simultaneously (see GBN/JBA-AR(1) – Sexual Harassment Complaint Procedure).
-The district may also need to use other complaint procedures when the alleged complaint could meet the definitions for other complaint procedures .
+When the alleged conduct could meet both of the definitions in ORS Chapter 342 and Title IX, both complaint procedures should be processed simultaneously (see JBA/GBN-AR(1) - Sexual Harassment Complaint Procedure and JBA/GBN-AR(2) - Federal Law (Title IX) Sexual Harassment Complaint Procedure).
+The district may also need to use other complaint procedures when the alleged conduct could meet the definitions for other complaint procedures.

 OREGON DEFINITION AND PROCEDURES